Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 \begin{defi}[Model spaces and triangle comparison] Let $X$ be a \LpLSn.
 We define the following: \begin{itemize} \item[(i)] A \emph{timelike triangle} $\Delta(x,y,z)$ in $X$ is a collection of three timelike related points $x \ll y \ll z$ and three pairwise connecting geodesics $\gamma_{xy},\gamma_{yz}$ and $\gamma_{xz}$ between them.
 To indicate a point $p$ lies on the triangle, we write $p \in \Delta(x,y,z)$, with $p \in \gamma_{xy}$ used to specify which side.

 \item[(ii)] By $\lm{K}$ we denote the Lorentzian model space of constant sectional curvature $K$.
-That is, $\lm{0}$ is the Minkowski plane and $\lm{K}$, for $K>0$ and $K<0$, is an appropriately scaled version of 2-dimensional deSitter or anti-deSitter spacetime, respectively, see \cite[Definition 4.5]{KS18}.
+That is, $\lm{0}$ is the Minkowski plane and $\lm{K}$, for $K>0$ and $K<0$, is an appropriately scaled version of 2-dimensional de Sitter or anti-de Sitter spacetime, respectively.